Theodor Mommsen: Mommsen as editor and organiser

 While he was secretary of the Historical-Philological Class at the Berlin Academy (1874–1895), Mommsen organised countless scientific projects, mostly editions of original sources.

 Corpus Inscriptionum Latinarum

 At the beginning of his career, when he published the inscriptions of the Neapolitan Kingdom (1852), Mommsen already had in mind a collection of all known ancient Latin inscriptions.
 He received additional impetus and training from Bartolomeo Borghesi of San Marino.
-The complete Corpus Inscriptionum Latinarum would consist of sixteen volumes.
-Fifteen of them appeared in Mommsen's lifetime and he wrote five of them himself.
+The complete Corpus Inscriptionum Latinarum would consist of seventeen volumes, the latest of which was published in 1986.
+Fifteen of these volumes were published in Mommsen's lifetime, and he prepared five of them himself.
 The basic principle of the edition (contrary to previous collections) was the method of autopsy, according to which all copies (i.e., modern transcriptions) of inscriptions were to be checked and compared to the original.

 Further editions and research projects

 Mommsen published the fundamental collections in Roman law: the Corpus Iuris Civilis and the Codex Theodosianus.
 Furthermore, he played an important role in the publication of the Monumenta Germaniae Historica, the edition of the texts of the Church Fathers, the limes romanus (Roman frontiers) research and countless other projects.